B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 It could end up costing her a small fortune in the long run.

-He’s never seen the real outside, so you’ll have to fill in the blanks.
+You’ll have to fill in the blanks.

 I don’t really get along with my sister’s husband.